 The Rodaro family has always promoted the culture of winegrowing and thus supported the founding of the Consorzio dei Colli Orientali in 1970.
-In addition, they are fervent collaborators with regional universities and prestigious winemaking research institutions.
+In addition, they have successfully worked with universities of excellence and prestigious winemaking research institutions.

 The Rodaro estate vineyards, distinctive for their high-density plantings, are lovingly cared for by Paolo and his dedicated staff.
 To ensure maximum quality in what the vineyard produces, it is crucial to select the best exposed site for each parcel, practice significant pre-harvest green pruning, ensure a low crop yield for each vine, and carry out painstaking, quality-selective manual harvesting.

-The 57 hectares planted with vines produce about 250,000 bottles of wine.
+The 64 hectares planted with vines produce about 250,000 bottles of wine.
 Paolo Rodaro preserves a sapient balance between the age-old winemaking secrets and the most advanced research practices.
-In 2018, the winery planted an additional six hectares of vines, of which three are devoted to experiments aimed at eliminating anti-pest treatments.
-Rodaro does not purchase grapes or wine from other parties; instead, its wines are made exclusively from grapes that the winery grows itself.
+In 2018, the winery planted an additional six hectares of vines, of which three are experimental, with the purpose to eliminate anti-pest treatments.
+Rodaro does not purchase grapes or wine from other parties; instead, the wines are made exclusively from grapes that the winery grows itself.